sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 "A modeling virtual machine (MVM) abstracts from programming language and modeling framework"

-fUML serves as the VM.
+fUML serves as the MVM.
 The case study is to port ATL to fUML and see if this satisfies the requirements of having a VM and inter-operability etc. Interesting!

 I am waiting to see if we take a modeling language which is not OO but rather algebraic/functional.
-And while listening I am wondering how we test the compilers.
+And while listening I am wondering how we test the compilers or even verify them.
+Let's see.

+Wait: the conclusion of this research is interesting: the Java VM is a better option now for modeling interoperability.

+### 11:01

+Now "Dynamic Scope Discovery for Model Transformation".
+It's about a performance model for graph-based model transformation.
+It makes a heat map of the nodes which are being matched.
+This can be used to strategically search for matches with a higher chance of success using machine learning.